A bit rough around the edges, Rijeka is a vibrant and modern city, so come visit before the crowds wash away all of the authentic charm.

 A town full of history

 Often looked over by holidaymakers, Rijeka has a fascinating history, great bars and restaurants and a kicking nightlife.
-As one of the few spots on the entire Croatian coast that does not really cater to tourists, Rijeka is the place to go out drinking and dining with the locals - thing that is about to change by the 2020 when it is destined to become Culture Capitol of Europe for a year and change forever.
+As one of the few spots on the entire Croatian coast that does not really cater to tourists, Rijeka is the place to go out drinking and dining with the locals.
 Founded by the Romans, then spruced up by the Habsburg in the 1400s, Rijeka fell under Hungarian control in the 1700s.
 Landlocke Magyars used it as their primary harbour, along with the Baroque buildings and sundry industries.
 First torpedo ever was built in Rijeka by Giovanni Biagio Luppis von Rammer (or just Ivan Vukić) a Croatian born officer of the Austro-Hungarian Navy.

 Trsat Castle is worth visiting for the panoramic view alone, best enjoyed from the pleasant Gradina terrace cafe set beneath a mausoleum dedicated to a naval commander Laval Nugent who fought Napoleon and bought this fortress from the Frankopan family.

 Only 5 minutes on foot from Gran Hotel Bonavia, you'll find a round Baroque cathedral built in 1638 based on the Venetian Santa Maria della Salute and raised on a spot of an older, smaller church famous for a wooden cross that bled after certain Petar Lončarić threw a stone at it, angry because of a gambling debt.

 Dedicated to retro computing, this privately run museum is fun for kids and adults, as it displays still working ZX Spectrums, C64, some of the first gaming consoles and a lot of fun things to play with.
 Touching the exhibits is a must!